ArtifexSoftware/MuPDF.NET/docs/api/vars.rst

 .. py:data:: TEXT_PRESERVE_SPANS

     32 -- Generate a new line for every span.
-Not used ("off") in PyMuPDF, but available for your use.
+Not used ("off") in MuPDF.NET, but available for your use.
 Every line in "dict", "json", "rawdict", "rawjson" will contain exactly one span.

 .. py:data:: TEXT_MEDIABOX_CLIP

     64 -- If set, characters entirely outside a page's **mediabox** will be ignored.
-This is default in PyMuPDF.
+This is default in MuPDF.NET.

 .. py:data:: TEXT_CID_FOR_UNKNOWN_UNICODE

     128 -- If set, use raw character codes instead of U+FFFD.
-This is the default for **text extraction** in PyMuPDF.
+This is the default for **text extraction** in MuPDF.NET.
 If you **want to detect** when encoding information is missing or uncertain, toggle this flag and scan for the presence of U+FFFD (= `chr(0xfffd)`) code points in the resulting text.

 The following constants represent the default combinations of the above for text extraction and searching: